amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 <!-- https://github.com/v8/v8/blob/master/src/builtins/builtins-array.cc#L145 -->
 <!-- https://tc39.github.io/ecma262/#sec-array.prototype.unshift -->

 There are multiple ways to insert elements into an array.
-You can append a new data to end, or you can add it to the beginning of the collection.
+You can append new data to end, or you can add it to the beginning of the collection.

 Let's start with append to tail: